kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

   if (getArticleInfo.status === 200) {
     text.innerHTML = getArticleInfo.responseText;
   } else {
-    console.log('There was a problem with the request.');
+    console.log("There was a problem with the request.");
   }
 }
 {% endprism %}